The Batang Toru Ecosystem & Tapanuli orangutans

 The Importance of the Batang Toru Ecosystem

 Research has revealed that the orangutans in the Batang Toru Ecosystem are the last surviving remnants of an ancestral wild orangutan population that once stretched from Lake Toba in the north all the way to the south of Sumatra.
 This research suggests that all orangutans further to the north in Sumatra and all those in neighbouring Borneo may well be descended from this now largely extinct ancestral population, of which only the Batang Toru orangutans remain.
-Due to their genetic uniqueness, the Batang Toru orangutan population probably deserves the highest conservation effort.
+Due to their genetic uniqueness, the Batang Toru orangutan population deserves the highest conservation effort.

-The Batang Toru Ecosystem is also home to the critically endangered Sumatran tiger, pangolin and helmeted hornbill.
+The Batang Toru Ecosystem is also home to the Critically Endangered Sumatran tiger, pangolin and helmeted hornbill.
 Sun bears, tapir, serow and a host of other rare endangered and species, including more than 300 bird species recorded so far.

 SOCP Tapanuli Programme